 - Use a Temperature Controlled Storage Unit: Fluctuations in temperature can damage your sensitive wooden furniture.
 Protect your furniture while it is in storage by using a temperature controlled storage unit.

 - Keep it Off the Floor: Use pallet boards to raise your furniture off of the floor to protect it from any moisture that may seep up.

 Store Here Has Household Storage Solutions

 Are you looking for a location to store your kitchen table?
 Consider renting a storage unit from Store Here!
-Store Here has locations in Alabama, California, Georgia, Indiana, Missouri, South Carolina, Texas, and Wisconsin.
+Store Here has locations in Alabama, California, Georgia, Indiana, South Carolina, Texas, Wisconsin and more states across the US.
 Contact us to rent a storage unit today!